 Using Print From Anywhere from Ubuntu

 WARNING: This operating system is unsupported by Pharos and therefore unsupported by TLT.
-There have been many requests for this feature, so this guide was created to provide linux users an additional way to print other than through the Print Center website upload feature or Email.
-These instructions have been tested and work on a fresh install of Ubuntu 15.10 and 14.04.3.
+There have been many requests for this feature, so this guide was created to provide Linux users with an additional way to print other than through the Print Center website upload feature or Print via Email.
+These instructions have been tested and work on a fresh installation of Ubuntu 15.10 and 14.04.3.
 If you have any issues, TLT will not be able to provide support.

 NOTE: Your local username used to log into your Ubuntu operating system must match your NetID username.
 You may need to create a new user on your system if this is not the case.